 4. Use case studies.
 Getting your attendees involved in finding a solution by means of a variety of media translates into a high level of engagement–and an extended visit to your exhibit.

 5. Technology that helps story telling is everywhere and can allow a one-to-one or a one-to-many presentation for those staffing your exhibit.
-Make it a point to ask your partners about the best fit for your goals and objectives—and your budget.
+Make it a point to ask your healthcare exhibit house about the best fit for your goals and objectives—and your budget.

 Story telling is characterized by an emotional as well as an intellectual approach